-The Demon Lord of California is the first book of an mm romantic paranormal and urban fantasy.
+The Demon Lord of California is the first book of an urban fantasy with romantic elements–or a romantic urban fantasy/paranormal if you will.
 The series is called Infinity 8 and it begins in the year 1900, in the San Francisco Bay Area.
 You can read about the series in my last blog post, called A Queer Urban Fantasy that Spans 100 years.

 Besides the biggie tropes like slow burn, cinnamon roll, hidden worlds, and hurt/comfort are a few more: